-The most popular dish of Vietnam, and an absolute ‘must-try’ in all regions of the country.
-It looks simple enough but has beef, chicken, or fish that comes with a bowl of noodles and a lot of herbs.
+The most popular dish of Vietnam, and an absolute ‘must-try’ in all regions of the country!
+It looks simple enough but has beef, chicken, or fish that comes with a bowl of noodles and many herbs.
 This dish may have many different varieties depending on the city or town you try it.
 It can be sweet or hot as well.
-Which is why we recommend trying it at least once in each region you visit.
+This is why we recommend trying it at least once in each region you visit.

-In a bowl of vegetables on top of the meat, shrimps, boiled eggs, and rice noodles and a lot of fresh herbs make a Mi Quang.
-This dish is very rich and nutritious, and it is found in most of Vietnam’s restaurants.
+In a bowl of vegetables on top of the meat, shrimps, boiled eggs, rice noodles, and many fresh herbs make a Mi Quang.
+This dish is vibrant and nutritious, and it is found in most of Vietnam’s restaurants.
 It can also get some minor variations in the type of meat and local herbs (like most other foods of Vietnam), but these differences are not that much.

 Wrapped in rice paper, Goi Cuon is a national dish of Vietnam and a must-try.
 It is simply made of shrimps or minced pork with some vegetables and herbs.
 Very light and quite tasty, perfect as an appetizer or a simple snack.
-You can have several types of sauce right next to these delicious rolls and fall in love with them.
+You can have several sauce types next to these delicious rolls and fall in love with them.

-Bun Cha is a dish belonging to the northern regions of the country, made from rice vermicelli noodles plus grilled pork along with fresh vegetables.
+Bun Cha is a dish belonging to the country’s northern regions, made from rice vermicelli noodles plus grilled pork and fresh vegetables.
 This popular food of the north became even more famous when Barack Obama and Anthony Bourdain tried it on a TV show.
 You can have this dish as a simple yet tasty lunch while exploring Hanoi.

-Banh Cuon is famous among travelers as well as the locals and for good reason.
-They are very soft and slippery due to their rice flour shells that hold Cha Lua (a type of Vietnamese ham), minced chicken, shrimp, or pork, onions, and minced wood ear mushrooms.
+Banh Cuon is famous among travelers as well as the locals, and for a good reason.
+They are very soft and slippery due to their rice flour shells that hold Cha Lua (a type of Vietnamese ham), minced chicken, shrimp, pork, onions, and minced wood ear mushrooms.
 To make it even better, it is served with Nuoc Cham sauce.

 Ca Kho To